robertlipe/svdtoheaders/README.md

 More seriously, there are many opportunities for progrmas like this to jump the rails when facing different input.
-This program was created to parse three specific SVD files from one company and has not been exposed to all the potential opportuntties for creative expression within the SVD vocabulary.
+This program was created to parse three specific SVD files from one company and has not been exposed to all the potential opportunities for creative expression within the SVD vocabulary.

 I'll also confess to not being a very good Python developer, so I'm sure to have violated some community conventions.
 I'm teachable, so please just send a